LAAS-HRI/uwds3/README.md

 # Quick start
 **Note:** We assume that you have ROS installed, otherwise install it by following the instructions [here](https://wiki.ros.org/ROS/Installation).

+In order to enable CUDA support (usefull for the MASK-RCNN detector), [follow this tutorial](https://www.pyimagesearch.com/2020/02/03/how-to-use-opencvs-dnn-module-with-nvidia-gpus-cuda-and-cudnn/) and to install the kinect2 drivers [follow this one](https://github.com/code-iai/iai_kinect2).

-Follow this instructions to quickly install :
+Then follow this instructions to install Underworlds:
 ```shell
 cd ~/catkin_ws/src # go to your catkin workspace src folder
 git clone https://github.com/LAAS-HRI/uwds3_msgs.git # clone the msgs definitions